Skip to main content

 The generated wren_project.yml contains default values for catalog and schema:

-Note: catalog and schema in wren_project.yml define the Wren AI namespace — they have nothing to do with your database's catalog or schema.
+Note: catalog and schema in wren_project.yml define the Wren AI namespace.
+They have nothing to do with your database's catalog or schema.
 Keep the defaults (wren / public).
 The actual database location of each table is specified per-model in the table_reference section.

 Bind the profile you just created to this project: